dennis-westphal/couchbc/README.md

   * Set your wallet seed in wallet.js
   * Adjust the infura project in truffle.js
   * run "truffle deploy --network ropsten"
+* Run the IPFS NS server with "node ipfsNs.js"